yaleman/ky-rpz/README.md

 ## BIND Configuration

-An example configuration file is in `dns-blacklist.config.example`.
-Copy this to `dns-blacklist.config` and update the paths.
+An example configuration file is in `ky-rpz.config.example`.
+Copy this to `ky-rpz.config` and update the paths.

 | Variable | Usage |
 | --- | --- |